JackC2720/HeadlessTest/README.md

 # HeadlessTest
-A test headless site using Umbraco 13, Svelte &amp; Astro
+A test headless site using Umbraco 13 content delivery API as CMS and a NextJs/React app using Storybook, ESLint, Typescript and Tailwind CSS.